 In the past couple of weeks I have been reminded of two interesting concepts related to change, both of which can be helpful if you are finding it hard to make a certain change or have tried to implement a new habit many times without long-term success.

 If you're struggling to make a change, taking these two concepts into consideration can help alter your mindset.

-The first concept was rediscovered when I came across an old notecard I had written (likely after reading some article or book and I wanted to remember this insight!), and it stated that when we are trying to implement any change into our lives, the value of making the change has to be greater than the value of staying the same.
+The first concept was rediscovered when I came across an old notecard I had written (anyone else still use notecards?
+Just me?), which stated that when we are trying to implement any change into our lives, how much we value making the change has to be greater than how much we value staying the same.

 If you are trying to change a habit and it’s proving to be more challenging than expected, it may be worthwhile to consider whether the value you are placing on the new behavior is greater than what you are already getting from your current behavior.

-For example, if I were trying to watch less TV but I really look forward to watching TV every evening, then perhaps the value it is bringing to my life right now is not outweighed by whatever I would gain from not watching TV.
+For example: if I were trying to watch less TV, but I really look forward to watching TV every evening, then perhaps the value it is bringing to my life right now is not outweighed by whatever I would gain from not watching TV.

-I think we’ve all had the experience of trying to shame or punish ourselves into doing something differently and seen how well that works...As I recall one nutrition coach has said, if we could shame ourselves into change we’d all be superstar Olympic athlete geniuses.
+I think we’ve all had the experience of trying to shame or punish ourselves into doing something differently and seen how well that works... (as I recall one nutrition coach has said, if we could shame ourselves into change, we’d all be superstar Olympic athlete geniuses).

-As hard as it can be to hold both those things at once (“I want to change” and “I’m ok with what is”), until we accept where we are now or what is happening at this moment, we are unlikely to make successful, long-term change.
+As hard as it can be to hold both those things at once - “I want to change” and “I’m ok with what is” - until we accept where we are now or what is happening at this moment, we are unlikely to make successful, long-term change.